 - max_input_vars – 3000 higher

 3. Increase your server Apache limits

 Add the following code into your .htaccess file in your WordPress root directory to stop the builder hitting server limits.

-Make sure Divi is at the latest version
+1. Make sure Divi is updated to the latest version

-A solution that has often fixed Divi builder problems for me after an update is to make sure all caches have been cleared.
-Make sure you have cleared any plugin caches (WP Supercache etc), your CDN (such as activating developer mode in Cloudflare or purging cache) and then your browser cache.
-Sometimes i need to redo them all to get things working again.
+A solution that has often fixed Divi builder problems for me after an update is to make sure Divi and all other caches have been cleared.
+Make sure you have cleared any plugin caches (WP Supercache etc), your CDN (such as activating developer mode in Cloudflare or purging cache), and then your browser cache.
+Sometimes I need to redo them all to get things working again.

 You can also try this method which was posted in 1 of the Divi FB groups and seems to work for many

 1. When on the page with the issue open Chrome Developer Tools (f12)